-I’m trying to get my systems in place for our littlest guy’s transition to distance learning.
-As we closed-out the end of the school year, it was a free-for-all over here.
-We made Lord of the Flies seem tame.
+I have many systems in place this year for my littlest guy’s distance learning.
+As we closed-out the end of the last school year, it was a free-for-all, so I definitely needed to up my game.
 There were days my third-grader and I wouldn’t get started on school work until 3PM.
 We never quite found our rhythm.
 My goal this year is structure: a fixed learning schedule, a dedicated space for him to focus and virtually interact with his teacher — and a productive workspace for me, too.
 Of course, this fantasy led me down a home-office-workspace-inspiration rabbit hole.
 So, if you’re heading down a similar path, come on in, this rabbit hole is big enough for the both of us.

 Life is 10% what happens to you and 90% how you react to it.